msa-em/cell-browser/12_discussion.md

 Otherwise, it is not clear that reovirus affects ER morphology, certainly not to the extent of fragmentation, collapse, and aggregation as described.
 Parker inspected the distribution of calreticulin between infected and uninfected cells and remarked that ER remodeling was unclear.
 Therefore, Barkley concluded that reovirus-induced ER remodeling was unsubstantiated due to confounding experimental artifacts.
-The story of reovirus-induced ER remodeling was continued by the previous investigators with more representative images of cells expressing mCherry-KDEL [@doi:10.1128/jvi.01389-25].
+The story of reovirus-induced ER remodeling was continued by the previous investigators with more representative images [@doi:10.1128/jvi.01389-25].

 There are at least ten examples of objective representative image selection [@doi:10.1109/BIP60195.2023.10379342], but what is 'representative' in a dataset needs further deliberation.
 To this end, image categorization with an upstream classifier model could be a productive future direction for this task.